All Episodes

 I am not going to level criticism at local and state officials.

-Mayor Negan and most mayors in this country have a hard time getting their people to work on a sunny day, less alone getting them out of the city in front of a hurricane.
+Mayor Nagan and most mayors in this country have a hard time getting their people to work on a sunny day, let alone getting them out of the city in front of a hurricane.

 All right.

-We we simply can't expect certain big cities to work well because their employees won't show up.
+We simply can't expect certain big cities to work well because their employees won't show up.

 And it's unfair to hold them accountable because most mayors can't get their employees to work anyway.

-Isn't that uh isn't that what's called the soft bigotry of low expectations?
+Isn't that what's called the soft bigotry of low expectations?

-Could it be said, ladies and gentlemen, that Mary Landrew is making this argument because New Orleans has a high percentage of African Americans in it who might make up quite a number of these employees?
+Could it be said, ladies and gentlemen, that Mary Landrew is making this argument because New Orleans has a high percentage of African Americans in it who might make up quite a number of these employees that Mayor Nagan can't get to show up?

-Folks, I certainly hope not, but I mean it certainly sounds that way.
+But I mean, it certainly sounds that way.

 This is the way the left has conditioned me to think.

-The left is conditioned me to think in terms of skin color and skin gender, and well, not skin gender.
+The left has conditioned me to think in terms of skin color and skin gender and, well, not skin gender.

-Well, could be skin gender in San Francisco.
+Well, it could be skin gender in San Francisco.

-Uh any any number of well, that's I'm simply referring to the edidicty procedure here that's paid for by taxpayers out there.
+Any number of, well, that's, I'm simply referring to the addedictomy procedure here that's paid for by taxpayers out there.

-She won't get she won't go where the criticism needs to be.
+But, I mean, this is she won't get, she won't go where the criticism needs to be.

 She won't go local.